VirGis56/Pickup-AFR-Compare/README.md

 * Audacity
 * Python 3.x

+**Key Advantage:** No additional hardware required!
+You don't need any specialized equipment, excitation coils, or DIY signal generators.
+All you need is your guitar, a PC, and the software.

+**Versatility:** This method is equally valuable for large guitar companies for quality control, and for independent pickup winders or enthusiasts who want to compare sensors without investing in expensive laboratory equipment.

 ## Why this method?
  This method is **String-Driven**.
 It captures the signal directly from physical vibrating strings, revealing how the pickup truly interacts with a guitar in real-world conditions, including magnetic pull and physical string mass.
 ---